jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-04.md

 {{< i s="/graphics/viz.png" a="Visualization of music" c="Feelings always change just like waves" >}}

-> *Our definition of morality is based on our Metaphysics of Things which splits existence into a metaphysical layer made up of waves, and a physical layer made up of particles, such as quark-particles and soul-particles existing in space and time.
+{{< f f="*Our definition of morality is based on our Metaphysics of Things which splits existence into a metaphysical layer made up of waves, and a physical layer made up of particles, such as quark-particles and soul-particles existing in space and time." >}}

 Similarly, a rubber sports ball can change its design, size, and other specification depending on what sports people feel is the best one.
 A cellphone can add more features and become a smartphone because its manufacturer feels the need for improvement.
 Both changes aim for the maximum usefulness or "good" for the ball and phone respectively.